nhsconnect/FHIR-NRLS-API/pages/overview/overview_principles.md

 Though the NRL does provide a delete function as in some circumstances deletion of a Pointer may be unavoidable.
 More information is provided in [Pointer maintenance page](pointer_maintenance.html).

-### Caching ###
+### Caching and Storing ###

 It is important that consumers of NRL pointers are able to view and make clinical decisions based on the most update to date information available.
-For this reason NRL recommends that pointers and referenced content returned from search and read requests should not be cached.
+For this reason NRL recommends that pointers and referenced content returned from search and read requests should not be cached or stored.